We encourage you to browse our list so that you can take what you want and keep what you need

 Additional information about the Vocational Rehabilitation and Employment program for Veterans with service-connected disabilities can be found at http://www.vba.va.gov/bln/vre/

 Posted by GPD on February 11, 2013, With 834 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.